 What is Congregationalism?

-Very importantly, OCC, like most Congregational churches, has no creed...no statement of faith to which one must subscribe in order to be a member.
-However, we do have a Covenant—a statement of spiritual commitment, rather than theological conformity.
-That Covenant is OCC's "centerpiece."
-Around it, we find unity without forced uniformity.
+Very importantly, like most Congregational churches, OCC has no creed or statement of faith to which one must subscribe in order to be a member.
+However, we do have a Covenant—a statement of spiritual commitment, rather than one of theological conformity.
+That Covenant is OCC's "centerpiece,” around which we find unity without required uniformity.

 The Covenant of Ozaukee Congregational Church

 Several times each year, we officially receive new members during worship services.
-Contact Rob Fredrickson to discuss membership!
+Contact our Senior Minister, Jeff Larson, to discuss membership!